wix/stylable/packages/cli/README.md

 ### Configuration file

-`stc` configuration file should be defined in the `stylable.config.js` under the name `stcConfig`.
+The `stc` configuration should be located in the `stylable.config.js` file under the property name `stcConfig`.
-We also provide a helper method and types to give you a better configuration experience.
+The CLI provides a helper method and type definitions to provide a better configuration experience.

 ```js
 const { typedConfiguration } = require('@stylable/cli');